charity-portal-development/charity-portal/README.md

  - something is available for free,
  - there's need for something.

-The portal ought to assist people who can give something and those in need to find each other effectively.
+The website ought to assist people who can give something and those in need to find each other effectively.

 ## Guidelines, principles